pixeltable/pixeltable/README.md

-# Pixeltable

-Pixeltable presents a dataframe-like interface to image and video data.
+# Pixeltable: A Table Interface to Image and Video Data

 ## Installation